XiangyuLiualex/COMP6251_project/docs/plan.md

 1. build the miniumal viable product (MVP)
    1. using mock data for fetch api as backend
    2. draw the wireframe for the frontend
-2. transfer to vite from CRA(to heavy)
+2. transfer to vite from CRA(too heavy)

 ## TODOs